EduardaMichaelle/Desafio-Git-GitHub/README.txt

 Aqui vocês vão encontrar as anotações que fiz durante a aula de Introdução ao Git e ao GitHub.
 As anotações foram feitas de maneira simples, priorizando o meu entendimento sobre o conteúdo (por isso podem estar meio confusas).
 Conforme avanço no conteúdo, vou atualizando meus comentários para que fiquem mais claros e didáticos.

+Here you will find the notes I took during the Introduction to Git and GitHub class.
+The notes were made in a simple way, prioritizing my understanding of the content (so they can be a little confusing).
+As I progress in the content, I will update my comments to make them clearer and more didactic.